-In April 2015, Cal Water filed two advice letters to true up the revenue over- and under-collections in the 2014 annual WRAMs/MCBAs of its regulated districts.
-A net under-collection of \$30.5 million is being recovered from customers over 12, 18 or 20+ month surcharges.
-This surcharge is in some cases in addition to surcharges authorized in prior years which have not yet expired.
-The new rates were effective on April 1, 2015.
+In April of 2016, Cal Water filed three advice letters to true up the revenue over- and under-collections in the 2015 annual WRAMs/MCBAs of its regulated districts.
+A net under-collection of \$20.4 million is being recovered from customers in the form of 12 and 18 month surcharges/surcredits.
+This surcharge/surcredit is in some cases in addition to surcharges/surcredits authorized in prior years that have not yet expired.